The Practical Upper Bound of Local Intelligence in an Advanced Civilization

 Where the Ceiling Actually Comes From

-Up to this point, the argument has identified several different constraints: energy, heat, finite signal speed, observation, action deadlines, and diminishing returns.
+Up to this point, the argument has identified several different constraints: energy, heat, finite signal speed, substrate density, observation, action deadlines, and diminishing returns.
 But the practical ceiling of local intelligence does not come from these constraints separately.
 It comes from the point where the first one becomes dominant.

 This is the key synthesis: the upper bound of local intelligence is set by the smallest of several bottlenecks, not by the largest physically imaginable resource pool.